tock/tock/doc/reference/trd104-syscalls.md

 If userspace invokes a system call on a peripheral driver that is not installed in the kernel, the kernel MUST return a Failure result with an error of `NODEVICE`.
-If userspace invokes an recognized system call on a peripheral driver, the peripheral driver MUST return a Failure result with an error of `NOSUPPORT`.
+If userspace invokes an unrecognized system call on a peripheral driver, the peripheral driver MUST return a Failure result with an error of `NOSUPPORT`.